waleedmebane/allsembly-prototype/docs/installation_and_testing.md

 Next, install Python.
 If you are using Ubuntu 16.04, you will need to install from source.
-With later versions of Ubuntu you may be able to install using `apt-get install python3`, but it will place Python in /usr/bin; so you will either have to modify the first line of the scripts from `#!/usr/local/bin/python3` to `#!/usr/bin/python3` or place a link in /usr/local/bin (i.e., `sudo ln -si /usr/bin/python3 /usr/local/bin/python3`).
+With later versions of Ubuntu you may be able to install using `apt-get install python3` (you need a Python version >=3.7), but it will place Python in /usr/bin; so you will either have to modify the first line of the scripts from `#!/usr/local/bin/python3` to `#!/usr/bin/python3` or place a link in /usr/local/bin (i.e., `sudo ln -si /usr/bin/python3 /usr/local/bin/python3`).

 To compile from source, first obtain the source code from: https://www.python.org/downloads/release/python-374